richelbilderbeek/DasWahreSchlagerfest/README.md

 DasWahreSchlagerfest
 ====================

-Schematic (using an Arduino) for the game Das Wahre Schlagerfest
+Schematic (using an Arduino) for the game DasWahreSchlagerfest

+It is an Arduino port of the desktop application [DasWahreSchlagerfest](http://richelbilderbeek.nl/GameDasWahreSchlagerfest.htm).